t0b1hh/macos-hammerspoon-display-layout-export-import/README.md

 # macos-hammerspoon-display-layout-export-import

-Export and import of display arrangement using hammerspoon
+Export and import of display arrangement using hammerspoon.

 ## Setup